truenas/middleware/docs/userguide/index.rst

 #.  **Configure FTP** in :menuselection:`Services --> FTP` with the following attributes:

-* Path: browse to the parent volume containing the datasets
+* "Path": browse to the parent volume containing the datasets

-* make sure the boxes for *Allow Anonymous Login* and *Allow Root Login* are
+* make sure the boxes for "Allow Anonymous Login" and "Allow Root Login" are **unchecked**
-  **unchecked**

-* check the box *Allow Local User Login*
+* check the box "Allow Local User Login"

-* check the box *Always Chroot*
+* check the box "Always Chroot"

 #.  **Start the FTP service** in Control Services.
-Click the red OFF button next to FTP.
+Click the red "OFF" button next to FTP.
 After a second or so, it will change to a blue ON, indicating that
     the service has been enabled.

 #.  **Test the connection from a client** using a utility such as Filezilla.